Quantum Tokens for Digital Signatures: Introduction

 An even stronger notion of revocability is testability.
 In this case, the algorithm $\verifytoken$ allows testing the signing token without consuming it.
 Not every tokenized signature scheme is necessarily testable, but the scheme we construct is.
 We show that every testable tokenized signature scheme can also be used as a public quantum money scheme (see Theorem~\ref{thm:testable_ts_is_qm}).

-If the adversary has no access to the public key, $\revoke$ and $\verifytoken$ in some of our schemes have \emph{everlasting security}, which means that a computationally unbounded quantum adversary $\Adv$ with access to a single copy of $\ket{\stamp}$ but without access to $pk$, cannot pass revocation, while also generating a valid signature for some document $\alpha$.
+Another interesting notion which can some of our schemes achieve is everlasting revocability.
+A protocol has everlasting revocability if it is secure against computationally unbounded adversaries \emph{after} it ends --- see \cite{DR02,Unr15,Unr18} and references therein.
+In our context it means that a computationally unbounded quantum adversary $\Adv$ with access to a single copy of $\ket{\stamp}$ but without access to $pk$, cannot pass revocation, and then, perhaps decades later, also generate a valid signature for some document $\alpha$.
 Here is a motivating example.
-Consider a king who is going on a mission.
-The king provides the signing token to the heir to be used in case of an emergency, and the public key to the lawyer, accountant, and family doctor (but \emph{not} the heir).
+Consider a queen who is going on a mission.
+The queen provides the signing token to the heir to be used in case of an emergency, and the public key to the lawyer, accountant, and family doctor (but \emph{not} the heir).
 Recall that the public key (which the heir does not have access to) is not needed for signing -- it is only required for the verification.
-When the king returns from his mission, he may ask the heir to return the signing token.
-If $\revoke$ (or $\verifytoken$) passes, it is guaranteed that even if the heir is computationally unbounded, she can only generate a valid signature with negligible probability.
+When the queen returns from her mission, she may ask the heir to return the signing token.
+If $\revoke$ passes, it is guaranteed that even a computationally unbounded heir cannot generate a valid signature (except a negligible probability).